- Evening primrose oil

 - To treat cancer

 Evening primrose oil has not been studied extensively for cancer.
 In an older study, evening primrose oil had no effect on tumor size or survival in patients with liver cancer.
-In breast cancer patients, those who received gamma-linolenic acid (GLA), which can be a component of evening primrose oil, in addition to Tamoxifen had faster response to treatment than those who received Tamoxifen alone.
+In breast cancer patients, those who received gamma-linolenic acid (GLA), which can be a component of evening primrose oil, in addition to tamoxifen, had faster response to treatment than those who received tamoxifen alone.

 - To treat diabetic neuropathy